wbibile/LetsConfide/README.md

 ## Requirements
 * Requires a JDK 8 compatible development environment at compile time
 * A TPM 2.0 module and a Java 8 compatible JRE must be abilable at runtime.

+## Getting Stasrted
+Please refer to the example provided in the wiki [Securing Database Credentials](../../wiki/Overview-of-Operation#example-securing-database-credentials) to get started.